Jack Hobbs: Childhood and early cricket

 Hobbs regularly practised cricket on Parker's Piece in his youth.

 Hobbs was born in Cambridge on 16 December 1882, the first of 12 children to John Cooper Hobbs, a slater, and his wife Flora Matilda Berry.
 Hobbs was raised in a poor, run-down area of the city, and he spent most of his childhood in near poverty.
 Hobbs senior, a lover of cricket, changed his career to become a professional cricketer, and in 1889 was appointed groundsman and umpire at Jesus College.

-From an early age, Hobbs played cricket whenever he could.
+From an early age, Hobbs wished to pursue a career in cricket, and played whenever he could.
 His first games were played in the streets near his house.
+He followed his father's matches at Cambridge University colleges, and played for teams on Parker's Piece.

 He was educated at a primary school affiliated with his local Anglican church, St Matthew's, and moved in 1891 to York Street Boys' School, a fee-paying establishment; Hobbs later admitted to being a poor scholar but was successful at sports.
 He played cricket regularly for the St Matthew's choir team and the York Street school team, and during holidays helped his father at Jesus College.
 In his final year at York Street, to supplement the family budget, Hobbs took a job working before school hours in the domestic service of a private house.
 On leaving school in 1895, he worked as an errand boy until his father's connections at the university secured him a summer job as a college servant, chiefly assisting the cricket team.
 Aged 16, Hobbs became an apprentice gas fitter, and practised cricket on Parker's Piece, an open area of common land in Cambridge, in his spare time.
 He played for various local clubs but did not initially stand out as a cricketer: although better than most other Cambridge batsmen, no coaches or major teams approached him, and his batting gave little indication of the success which came later.